historical-theology/stthomas/return-to-god/syllabus.md

 # The Return to God

 Corey Stephan, Ph.D.

 Fall 2022 - online and asynchronous

 The glory of God is man fully alive, but the life of man is the vision of God.

 -St. Irenaeus, Against Heresies IV

 You have made us for yourself, O Lord, and our hearts are restless until they rest in you.

 -St. Augustine, Confessions I

-In this course, students will be introduced to what Catholic theology is, what its distinctive features and principles are, and why Catholic belief is reasonable.
+In this course, you will be introduced to what Catholic theology is, what its distinctive features and principles are, and why Catholic belief is reasonable.
-In so doing they will deepen their understanding of themselves as rational, free beings, capable of affirming what is true and of freely embracing the purpose of their existence.
+In so doing, you will deepen your understanding of yourself as a rational, free being, capable of affirming what is true and of freely embracing the purpose of you existence.

 ## Journey
 A synthesis of readings and themes introduced in prior core instruction,